-

 And after all the antics, I was scrolling through Facebook and came across a post from an artist named Deborah Herbert.
 Along with a beautiful painting of a horse that looked a lot like my precious Regalo, she shared this Scripture: “Yet I am always with you; you hold me by my right hand.
 You guide me with your counsel, and afterward you will take me into glory.
 Whom have I in heaven but you?
 And earth has nothing I desire besides you.
 My flesh and my heart may fail, but God is the strength of my heart and my portion forever,” Psalm 73:23-26.

-The delinquents The picture of innocence -
+The picture of innocence

 🎶 Hey, Where Did We Go? 🎶